-The Board of Investment (BOI), incorporated in 1997, was established to assist and provide incentives for investment in Thailand.
-Although these incentives are also available to Thai nationals, foreigners who wish to invest and promote a business in Thailand have privileges, mainly tax privileges and certain exemptions on foreign ownership of companies, but may also be granted permission to own land.
+The Board of Investment (BOI) was established in 1997, and under the Investment Promotion Act it offers incentives to foreigners who wish to invest and promote a business in Thailand.
+While BOI involves mainly tax privileges and certain exemptions on foreign ownership of companies, it may grant permission (“promotion”) to own land.

-As the procedure for making an application to the BOI is lengthy and complicated, it is best done through a competent Thai lawyer.
+As the procedure for making an application for either is lengthy and complicated, it is best done through a competent Thai lawyer.
 Thai Residential can assist you in recommending a lawyer for this purpose.